MariusChristensen/cursor-guided-game/README.md

 ## How to Play

 - Use arrow keys to control the snake
-- Collect red apples to grow and score points
+- Collect red apples to grow and score points (🍎 = 10 points)
-- Golden apples appear randomly and give bonus points
+- Golden apples appear randomly for bonus points (✨🍎 = 50 points)
 - Avoid hitting walls and yourself
 - Press Enter to restart after game over